 No. Once you have voted, either through early voting or by an absentee ballot, your vote is cast and final.

-How does this affect absentee ballots?
+How does this affect vote-by-mail ballots?

 Early voting is another option to allow people to participate in the election process.
-Voters who may be out of town on Election Day, or otherwise be unable to cast a ballot at that time, can now choose between voting early or requesting and mailing in the absentee ballot.
+Voters who may be out of town on Election Day, or otherwise be unable to cast a ballot at that time, can now choose between voting early or requesting and mailing in the vote-by-mail ballot.

 How will early voting affect the election?

 Apart from providing more options as to how you vote, it is hoped that early voting will encourage more voter participation.
 By law, votes are tallied at the conclusion of Election Day, whether they have been through early voting, voting by mail or on Election Day.

 All that is needed is your current photo and signature ID.
 You may also bring your sample ballot with you that is already marked with your choices.
 That way you can quickly enter your choices on the ballot, place your ballot in the tabulator, and be on your way.